mrcaseb/nbaplotR/README.md

 <!-- badges: end -->

-The goal of nbaplotR is to provide functions and geoms that help visualization of NBA related analysis.
-It provides a ggplot2 geom that does the heavy lifting of plotting NBA logos in high quality, with correct aspect ratio and possible transparency.
+The goal of nbaplotR is to provide functions and geoms that help visualization of NBA/WNBA related analysis.
+It provides a ggplot2 geom that does the heavy lifting of plotting NBA/WNBA logos in high quality, with correct aspect ratio and possible transparency.

 ## Installation